 4. Overtaxed mixers

-Mixers are the workhorse of the grind/blend line.
+Mixers are the workhorse of the grinding and/or blending lines.
 It is vital to keep them feeding downstream operations.
 Automation of the unloading operations through metering screw conveyors and pump feeders can help to keep the mixer running continuously.

 Another issue is the horsepower specifications.
 If CO2 is used in the process, it causes the product to harden and it can tax the agitator and motor and may even cause damage to the mixer if not specified correctly for the application.